RMoore35/jekyll-simple.css/about.md

 ---
-title: About | Simple Jekyll
+title: About | Ryan Moore
-header: About Simple Jekyll
+header: About Ryan Moore
 description: This page tells you a little bit about this website.
 permalink: /about/
 layout: default